anand-yv/Java-DSA-A2Z/Readme.md

 # JavaDSA-A2Z
 ### Striver's A2Z DSA Sheet Solutions

-This repository contains my solutions for the [Striver's A2Z DSA Sheet/Course](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2/) using Java.
+This repository contains my solutions and knowledge acquired from the [Striver's A2Z DSA Sheet/Course](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2/) using Java.

 ## Table of Contents